 Ask How Moisture Is Managed Before Polyaspartic Flooring

-Concrete on Long Island often holds moisture below the surface, even when it appears dry.
-Before any polyaspartic flooring is installed, the installer should explain how moisture is tested and controlled.
-Without proper moisture mitigation, coatings applied to concrete are far more likely to blister or lose adhesion over time.
-This step happens first for a reason.
+Concrete on Long Island often holds moisture below the surface (all concrete does), even when it appears dry.
+Before any coating is installed, the installer should explain how moisture in the concrete is tested and controlled.
+Why?
+Because without proper moisture mitigation, coating systems applied to concrete are far more likely to blister or lose adhesion over time.
+All coating systems need to mitigate for moisture (they require a moisture vapor barrier as the base coat).

 Ask What Product Is Used Beneath the Surface

 One of the biggest differences between epoxy and polyurea-polyaspartic materials is where they belong in the system.
-An epoxy floor coating is commonly used as the primer and base coat because it can be applied thickly and bonds deeply to concrete.
-This layer creates the structural foundation that supports the rest of the floor.
+A slow-curing, moisture-mitigating epoxy coating is commonly used as the direct-to-concrete primer because it can be applied thickly (it’s a high-build coating) and it slowly and deeply penetrates the concrete slab.
+This first layer acts as a moisture vapor barrier and creates the thick structural foundation that supports the rest of the floor coating system.

 Ask How UV Protection Is Built Into the System